 Report: A Presidential Management Fellow reskills herself into a new field

-Roleplay: Fed requests meeting with exec at other agency to explore detail
+Roleplay: Federal employee requests meeting with executive at other agency to explore doing a detail there

-Roleplay: Fed invites exec at own agency to share leadership lessons
+Roleplay: Employee invites executive at own agency to share leadership lessons over coffee

 Interview: Connie Berhane tells John Sporing how she landed new career growth